Windows XP visual styles: Luna

 "Luna" (the Moon in Latin and various other languages) is the codename for the default visual style of Windows XP.
-Officially known as "Windows XP style", it is available in three color schemes: blue (default), olive green and silver.
-It features a colored plastic-styled interface, with rounded corners in the title bars as well as a green-colored Start button.
+Officially known as "Windows XP style", it is available in three color schemes: blue (default), olive green (codenamed "Homestead") and silver (codenamed "Metallic").
+It features a colorful plastic-styled interface, with rounded corners in the title bars as well as a green-colored Start button.
 The close button is colored red, while the minimize, maximize/restore buttons are colored as the same color of the theme.
 Other elements such as the radio buttons and scrollbars are also skinned with the Luna aesthetic.
+The typeface used for the title bars is Trebuchet MS, while most elements used Tahoma (and in some cases, MS Sans Serif) as its typeface.

 Critics who did not like the theme nicknamed it as a "Fisher-Price interface" among others due to its perceived childish nature and design.

 Luna was retained as a placeholder theme in all pre-reset Windows Vista (Longhorn) builds alongside the Plex, Slate and Jade themes (see below), as well as the very early "Omega-13" post-reset builds 3790, 5000, 5001 and early Beta 1 builds 5048 and 5059.
 Luna was completely removed from all post-reset builds beginning as early as build 5098 after the unveiling of Aero in build 5048.

 A variation of Luna also appeared in the Windows CE line of embedded operating systems beginning with Windows CE 5.0.

-Luna Concept

-"Luna Concept" is an informal name given to Luna in its concept phase midway in the development of Windows XP in late 2000, (Note: Misattributed as 1999 according to the date modified metadata in the sample files provided in the concept image) sometime after the release of Beta 1 (build 2296).
-It was originally designed by Frog Design, who also designed the skins used in Windows Media Player since version 7.
-Being early in the design process, it featured a flat interface with no rounded corners, a blue gradient in the taskbar, orange gradients in Explorer windows, and a differently-shaped green-colored start button.

-During conception of the Luna visual style early on in its development, there were originally plans to have two distinct visual styles for Windows XP: Luna as the consumer-oriented visual style and Mercury as the professional-oriented visual style.
-Luna would have used colorful, rubber-like details (which appeared similar to Mallard) while Mercury would have used monochromatic, steel-like details (which slightly resembled what the final version of Luna would ultimately look like); both themes would also have a green-colored Start button that would be featured in the final version of Luna.
-Both themes also had corresponding Windows Media Player skin designs made, which became "Windows XP" and "Windows Classic" respectively.
-Ultimately, however, Luna was the only one to be finalized outside of the concept stage, and Mercury was never fully realized.